|Style||Fully Escorted & Guided

 Day 13: Phuket.
 Another day to relax and enjoy Phuket.
 Breakfast provided.

 Day 14: Phuket, Bangkok, USA.
-Enjoy a final day at leisure.
-Later today, transfer to the airport for the short flight to Bangkok.
-Continue to the USA via Taipei, arriving in Los Angeles later today.
+Today, transfer to the airport for the short flight to Bangkok.
+Continue to the USA via Taipei.
 Breakfast provided.

 Follow Friendly Planet Share the love of travel